 Getting Started

-Welcome to the documentation for the NEMO Cookbook
+Welcome to the documentation for NEMO Cookbook

-What is the NEMO Cookbook?
+What is NEMO Cookbook?

-NEMO Cookbook is a collection of recipes for performing reproducible analyses of the Nucleus for European Modelling of the Ocean (NEMO) ocean general circulation model outputs.
+NEMO Cookbook extends the familiar xarray data model with grid-aware data structures designed for performing reproducible analyses of the Nucleus for European Modelling of the Ocean (NEMO) ocean general circulation model outputs.

 NEMODataTree

-Analyse parent, child and grandchild domains of nested configurations using a single DataTree.
+- Analyse parent, child and grandchild domains of nested configurations using a single DataTree.

-Pre-process model outputs (i.e., removing ghost points and generating t/u/v/f masks without needing a mesh_mask file).
+- Pre-process model outputs (i.e., removing ghost points and generating t/u/v/f masks without needing a mesh_mask file).

-Calculate grid-aware diagnostics, including masked & binned statistics.
+- Calculate grid-aware diagnostics, including masked & binned statistics.

-Perform vertical grid coordinate transformations via conservative interpolation.
+- Perform vertical grid coordinate transformations via conservative interpolation.

 Quick Start